noir-lang/noir/docs/docs/dev_docs/wallets/writing_an_account_contract.md

 ## The account contract

-Let's start with the account contract itself in Noir.
-Create [a new Noir contract project](../contracts/main.md) that will contain a file with the code for the account contract, with a hardcoded public key:
+Let's start with the account contract itself in Aztec.nr.
+Create [a new Aztec.nr contract project](../contracts/main.md) that will contain a file with the code for the account contract, with a hardcoded public key:

 #include_code contract yarn-project/noir-contracts/src/contracts/schnorr_hardcoded_account_contract/src/main.nr rust